The trial of the alleged "Butcher of Bosnia" is suspended on its second day

 He aimed to show that Mladic was directly responsible for atrocities carried out by his forces, who were fighting for control of land in ethnically mixed Bosnia.

 Sexual violence was a weapon of war, Groome said, describing a woman who said she had been raped more than 50 times, and women who were forced by Bosnian Serb forces to perform sex acts on members of their own families.

 Prosecutors will use survivor testimonies and video clips to make their case at a trial that is likely to last for months or years.

-Among those in the courtroom were the families of Srebrenica victims.
+Among those in the courtroom will be the families of Srebrenica victims.

-"Victims have waited nearly two decades to see Ratko Mladic in the dock," Param-Preet Singh, senior counsel in the International Justice Program at Human Rights Watch, said ahead of the trial.
-"His trial should lay to rest the notion that those accused of atrocity crimes can run out the clock on justice."
+“Victims have waited nearly two decades to see Ratko Mladic in the dock,” said Param-Preet Singh, senior counsel in the International Justice Program at Human Rights Watch.
+“His trial should lay to rest the notion that those accused of atrocity crimes can run out the clock on justice.”

 Taylor got a final chance to address his court Wednesday as Mladic’s trial opened, and he said he was “saddened” by a verdict that he portrayed as unfair.

 “Both trials are evidence of the growing international trend to hold perpetrators of atrocities to account, no matter how senior their position,” Human Rights Watch said.

 Mladic eluded authorities for nearly 16 years until his capture last May, when police burst into the garden of a small house in northern Serbia.
 Europe’s highest-ranking war crimes suspect was discovered standing against a wall in a utility room normally used for storing farm equipment, according to a government minister.